How To Add Charts And Graphs To WordPress

 You can also activate the plugin in the Plugins page …

-You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from the admin menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the dashboard menu …

 This brings up the plugin’s Visualizer Library options …